sandeepkasaragod/RAGE-workshop/day4/running_bioinfo_pipeline.md

 For example a sample record looks like:

-A .fastq file may contain multiple records.
+A fastq file may contain multiple records.
 The default number of records in a fastq file generated during a nanopore run is 4000 reads (16000 lines).

 ------------------------------------------------------------------------